RedAnne0not0/cisco-scripts/README.md

 - Ensure devices are powered and fully booted
 - Reset devices to factory defaults if needed (`write erase` + `reload`)
 - Have console access ready before running script
+- Verify no other processes are using the serial port

 ### Workflow Recommendations
 ```bash